nurcahyaari/golang-starter/README.md

 # golang-starter
-Golang base project using fiber framework
+Golang base project using fiber framework, and implement the Clean code Architecture
 <br><br>
 <b>Alert</b>
 <br>
  - I migrated the structures, like adding infrastructures, move the config folder from internal/config into config/
- - I also don't test after the rewriting, when you clone it and try to implement in your projects, it might need some changes
+ - I also don't test after the rewriting, when you clone it and try to implement to your projects, it might need some changes
 <br><br><br>
 ### Folder Structure